oliverservin/hey-world/drafts/alpha.md

-Now that Picstome offers handles for public profiles for photographers, the next best use case for this handle is to show bio links so that photographers can showcase their social profiles in one single place, just like an alternative to linktr.ee.
+Now that Picstome offers handles for public profiles for photographers, the next best use case for these handles is to display bio links.
+This feature allows photographers to showcase their social profiles in one place, serving as an alternative to linktr.ee.

-Customers should be able to create bio links, and we would show them in their Picstome public profile.
-It seems like a simple feature, but the implementation had a few challenges.
+Customers should be able to create bio links, which we will display on their Picstome public profile.
+Although it seems like a simple feature, the implementation had a couple of challenges.

-The first thing was to create a new Bio Link model with its corresponding migrations.
-I basically only needed two fields, a title and a URL, but I also needed a column to store the team ID to make the relationship with the customer's personal team and an order column for sorting links.
+The first step was to create a new Bio Link model along with the necessary migrations.
+I needed two fields: a title and a URL.
+Additionally, I required a column to store the team ID to establish a relationship with the customer's personal team, as well as an order column for sorting links.

 ```php
 // database/migrations/2025_09_04_002242_create_bio_links_table.php